stevenpencle/D6-LOA/README.md

 ## Where We're Heading

 - Installer (CLI) to eliminate the manual steps in "Create a New Application from the Template"
-- Full-stack Node.js architecture version (at some point, maybe)
+- Full-stack Node.js architecture version (at some point, maybe...)